 Oestrogen patches are one of the safest forms of HRT.
-For example, they do not have any effect on clotting risk (eg. DVT or pulmonary embolism) and so are safer than oral oestradiol for women at risk of clotting.
-There have been tremendous supply problems with oestrogen patches since late 2016 in Australia, which has caused some confusion.
+For example, they do not have any effect on clotting risk (eg. DVT or pulmonary embolism) and so are safer than oral oestradiol for women at risk of thrombosis.
+There have been supply issues with oestrogen patches which has caused some confusion.
 Read Dr Eden's advice on how you can use the patches available. (more…)